daniel1919-00/singularityUploader/README.md

 * Suports uploading of large files via multiple smaller-sized data chunks (this also allows bypassing the php upload limit)
 * Includes server-side handling script (PHP)

+<div style="color:red;">Warning!
+Altough this plugins includes some basic "security" measures, you should implement your own if you intend to use this in a project!
+I'm not responsible for any security breaches you may have!</div>

 #Usage
 <h4>JS Plugin</h4>

+The plugin uses Bootstrap 4 and font-awesome styles, but you may change it to whatever suits your own project.

 ```javascript
 // 1.
 Include script file <script src="singularityUploader.min.js"></script>
 // 2 .
 Create an instance